alkisax/eshopProject/notes.md

 - remove middleware from cart. guests need cart ✅
 - /cart/clean-junk ✅ clear old transactions✅(5 years) /participant/clear ✅(longer than lastupdated a week)
 - stripe paypal and gpay (said its on stripe dashboard) ✅
-- stripe webhooks
+- stripe webhooks ✅
 - multer upload ✅
 - appwrite image bucket ✅
 - clear junk endpoint✅
+- add logger to save to file after stripe success ✅
+- participants must have shipping address end email / users must have shipping address ✅ implemented by adding shipping info to transaction
 - (what happens to deleted commodity images?)
-- add logger to save to file after stripe success ✅
 - new category schema with supercategory, and allow parent category with arr of categories as child.
 Also some categories to have an atribute of "tag"
 - comment crud
-- participants must have shipping address end email / users must have shipping address ✅ implemented by adding shipping info to transaction
+- fix email
 - chat gpt profanity comment test. if not pass wait for admin aproval or delete after 5 days

 - create a security risks checklist